NVIDIA/NeMo/docs/source/nlp/nemo_megatron/gpt/gpt_training.rst

         --pad_id=0 --unk_id=1 --bos_id=2 --eos_id=3 \
         --split_digits true

-After this is done (will take a while), you'll have two files: ``spm_32k_wiki.model`` and ``spm_32k_wiki.vocab`` corresponding to the model and vocabulary.
+Completing this step can take some time.
+After it is done, you'll have two files: ``spm_32k_wiki.model`` and ``spm_32k_wiki.vocab`` corresponding to the model and vocabulary.

-**Step 4: Convert training data into memory map format**
+4. Convert training data into memory map format.

-This format makes training more efficient, especially with many nodes and GPUs.
+The memory map format makes training more efficient, especially with many nodes and GPUs.
 This step will also tokenize data using the tokenizer model from Step 3.

-*Option 1:* Using HuggingFace GPT2 tokenizer files.
+*Option 1:* Use Hugging Face GPT2 tokenizer files.

 .. code-block:: bash